Writing about people, place, journeys.

 A journalistic approach to narrative storytelling.

-I studied English Literature at Oxford University.
+I studied at Oxford University, where I received a double first in English literature, and an MSt in creative writing.
 I completed my masters in journalism at Columbia University in New York.
 I also hold a postgraduate diploma in photojournalism from the London College of Printing (UCL).

 I started my career as a researcher for the author, Jessica Mitford.
 I worked as editor-at-large for Condé Nast Traveler (US and UK editions), special correspondent for Departures, travel editor for The Economist 1843, and a columnist for the Financial Times HTSI magazine.
 I’ve freelanced widely, for The Guardian, The Wall Street Journal, Bloomberg, and TLS, among others.
+Award-winning articles include a story on the DRC for Travel + Leisure.
 I mostly now write for FT Weekend.

-I’m published by Penguin in the UK, and Grove Atlantic in the US.
-My first book, The Lost Pianos of Siberia, is currently available in nine languages with more coming in 2024.
-British, Commonwealth and German rights have been acquired for my next book, A Training School for Elephants, for publication in February 2025.
+I’m published by Penguin in the UK, Grove Atlantic in the US.
+Zsolnay Verlag publishes my work in German.
+My first book, The Lost Pianos of Siberia, is currently available in nine languages with more coming in 2025.
+My next book, A Training School for Elephants, will be published in the UK on 20 February, and in the US on 22 April.

 I’m a fluent interviewer, moderator and public speaker, appearing on the BBC, Times Radio, Tortoise, and NPR.